24 If I had not done among them the works which no one else did, they would have no sin; but now they have seen and also hated both Me and My Father.

 24 If [assumed not true] I had not done among them the works

-The “if” here is contrary-to-the-fact (second class condition).
-If Jesus had not performed miracles among them, but He did, in fact, do miracles that no one else did.
+The “if” here is contrary-to-the-fact (second class condition); that is, if Jesus had not performed miracles among them, but He did, in fact, do miracles that no one else did.
 These works of miracles were evidence of who He was.

 which no one else did,

 Jesus’ miracles were completely unique and distinctive.
 No one has ever performed miracles like He did.
 Miracles were the way that Jesus authenticated the truth of what He said.
-People come to God by supernatural means, not by human means primarily.
+People come to God by supernatural means, not primarily by human means.

 they would have no sin;

-They would have no guilt but in fact they do.
+They would have no guilt—but in fact they do.
 The “if” clause in the Greek assumes that the premise is not true.
-The idea is that Jesus truly did miracles among them, so they do have culpability for their sin.
+The idea is that Jesus truly did miracles among them, so they did have culpability for their sin.

 but now they have seen

 Israel had direct exposure to the Light of the world, but they remained in darkness.
-They should have seen that Jesus’ works are the works of the Father.
-There is now an obligation resting on them to go positive volition toward Jesus.
+They should have seen that Jesus’ works were the works of the Father.
+There was now an obligation resting on them to go positive in volition toward Jesus.

 To reject the Father’s revelation made known by Jesus is a serious matter.
 To “have seen” who and what the Son is and reject Him is a violation of God of the highest order.
 The hatred of Israel toward Jesus was inexcusable.